marcory-hub/hailo_gcp/create-and-connect-gcp-vm-instance-w-local-terminal.md

+# How to Install Hailo SW Suite Without Required Hardware (Part 1/2)

-# Create Google Cloud Platform VM instance and connect GC VM using SSH from Terminal
+## Create Google Cloud Platform VM Instance and Connect via SSH

-This guide walks you through creating a Virtual Machine (VM) instance in Google Cloud Platform (GCP)
+This guide is for Raspberry Pi 5 Hailo-8L AI-kit owners who lack the necessary hardware to install the Hailo Software Suite.
+Part 1 focuses on setting up a virtual environment by creating a Virtual Machine (VM) instance on Google Cloud Platform (GCP) and establishing a secure SSH connection to it from your local terminal.
+Once connected, you'll be able to interact with the VM as if it were a local machine and proceed with the Hailo SW suite installation in Part 2.

 #### Prerequisits